Updated: Dec 3, 2008

 NRSTSs account for approximately 3% of childhood malignancies.
 The most common NRSTS is fibrosarcoma, which accounts for 23.9%.
 Among individuals younger than 20 years, approximately 500-600 cases of NRSTS are diagnosed yearly.

-The prevalence is slightly higher in male individuals and in female individuals (12 vs 10 cases per 1 million population).
+The prevalence is slightly higher in male individuals than in female individuals (12 vs 10 cases per 1 million population).

 Among young children, rates for NRSTS are highest in infancy, when the disease affects approximately 15 per 1 million infants.
 Rates decrease in the second year of life to a fairly stable rate until about the age of 10 years, when approximately 8-10 per 1 million children are affected.
 For individuals older than 10 years, the incidence rate increases to about 15 cases per 1 million population per year.